 Star Trek: The Next Generation Interactive VCR Game — A Klingon Challenge is a VCR board game spin-off of Star Trek: The Next Generation, released near the end of the show's run in 1993.

-The USS Enterprise-D has docked at Starbase 74 to have its damaged computer core repaired, and all crew and civilians aboard have left for shore leave, with only a small engineering crew (the players) aboard.
-A Klingon warrior by the name of Kavok takes advantage of the situation, beams aboard the near-deserted ship, then takes control of it and sets course for the Klingon homeworld.
-As it turns out, Kavok is a little ornery about the peace between the Federation and Klingons, and yearns for the good old days when they were trying to brutally kill each other; consequently, he intends to destroy the peace treaty by having the Enterprise launch an attack on the Klingon homeworld.
+The USS Enterprise-D has docked at Starbase 74 in order to repair the ship's computer core, since it's been having strange low-level errors lately.
+While the ship is undergoing repairs, almost all of the crew and civilians aboard have left for shore leave, with only a small engineering crew (the players) aboard.
+A Klingon warrior by the name of Kavok takes advantage of the situation, beams aboard the near-deserted ship, then takes control of it and sets course for Kronos, the Klingon homeworld.
+As it turns out, Kavok is a little ornery about the peace between the Federation and Klingons, and yearns for the good old days when they were trying to brutally kill each other; consequently, he intends to destroy the peace treaty by having the ''Enterprise'' launch an attack on the Klingon homeworld.

-Fortunately for those aboard the Enterprise, Kavok is willing to play a "warrior's game," and will surrender if the players can earn the five security levels (represented by isolinear chips) necessary to access the bridge, and then find a hand phaser.
-However, he's also determined to make your job as hard as possible, and will try to hinder you by trapping you in stasis fields, screwing around with the ship's systems, and inflicting Bij (punishment) on the players.
+Fortunately, for those still aboard the Enterprise, Kavok is willing to play a "warrior's game," and will surrender if the players can earn the five security levels (represented by isolinear chips) necessary to access the bridge, acquire a hand phaser, and stun him.
+However, he's also determined to make your job as hard as possible, and will try to hinder you by trapping you in stasis fields, screwing around with the ship's systems, and inflicting bIj (Klingon for 'punishment') on the players.

 - Failure Is the Only Option: Strangely enough, it's the only option for Kavok, not the player.
 If you fail to defeat him, then following the destruction of the Enterprise the game reveals that the Enterprise entered into a time-loop after it left Starbase 74, meaning that the whole scenario will play out again until you win.